 There are a ton of smart thermostats on the market, but if you are looking for a Nest alternative that works with Google Assistant, our money is on the ecobee SmartThermostat.
 This model includes a smart sensor to monitor spaces away from the thermostat itself, which can help regulate your home's temperature more efficiently.

 Speaking of efficient and effective use of your utilities, one of the areas we are perhaps least efficient in regulating in our homes is our water usage.
 When it comes to keeping on top of sprinklers that may be on automatic settings, that can be even more of a challenge.
 The Raccio 3 system claims that its smarts can help you save up to 50% on your monthly water bill.

 If you've ever experienced a flood in your home, you know how important it can be to do everything you can to avoid it from happening again.
 LeakSmart does this with a unique system that detects and stops water leaks "in 5 seconds or less."
-When paired with the Google Assistant, it can also tell you to turn off your HVAC system if there is a leak.
+You can get notifications in the app or check on and control the system with the Google Assistant.

 This smart home garage hub from Chamberlain brings the ability to control most garage door openers with Google Assistant or your smartphone.
 The system can also send you real-time alerts, create schedules, and allow you to check the status of your garage door from anywhere.

 More and more smart appliances are hitting the market that work with Google Assistant.
-From vacuums to tea kettles, from ceiling fans to alarm clocks, there is a smart appliance to work with Google Assistant for any room.
+From vacuums to coffee makers, from ceiling fans to smartwatches, there is a smart appliance to work with Google Assistant for any room.